jagprog5/dev-guide/README.md

 interface between source and sink.

 Repeating code in this way is ok; common code can be managed as a library.
-Each source can explicitly opt-in to common processing by using the library.
+Each source can explicitly opt-in to common processing by importing it.

 # Reuse Work